-At CCI Greenheart, we strive to strengthen the quality and consistency of our program administration.
-The information on this page will provide you with up-to-date program regulations and rules that govern CCI Greenheart’s Summer Work Travel (SWT) program.
-Please contact us directly with any questions-we’re happy to assist in any way we can.
+At Greenheart, we strive to strengthen the quality and consistency of our program administration.
+The information on this page will provide you with up-to-date program regulations and rules that govern Greenheart’s Summer Work Travel (SWT) program.
+Please contact us directly with any questions as we are happy to assist in any way we can.

 Department of State Regulations